 4. Don’t Overpay for Rental Car Insurance

 The collision damage waivers that rental car companies offer can cost up to $20 per day.
 That can be as much as the rental car!
-So I almost always book with my Chase Sapphire Preferred, which provides primary rental car insurance for car rentals of 31 consecutive days or less.
+So I almost always book with my Chase Sapphire Preferred Card, which provides primary rental car insurance for car rentals of 31 consecutive days or less.

 Just remember, this primary rental car insurance only covers damage due to collision or theft to your vehicle, NOT the liability for damage to other vehicles, property, or for injuries.
 For most folks this isn’t an issue, because your personal liability auto insurance is likely to cover your rental car.
 But you should double check to make sure!